About Corlieu Falls and Red Rock Falls

 When I had my fill of this waterfall, I then returned to the trailhead, which took me about 35 minutes.

-Corlieu Falls and Red Rock Falls reside in Sierra National Forest.
-For information or inquiries about this area as well as current conditions, visit the USDA website.
+Corlieu Falls and Red Rock Falls reside in Sierra National Forest near Fish Camp in Madera County, California.
+It is administered by the USDA Forest Service.
+For information or inquiries about this area as well as current conditions, visit their website.

 Corlieu Falls and Red Rock Falls were on the Lewis Creek Recreation Trail.